HaxeFoundation/HaxeManual/md/manual/types-abstract-forward.md

 };
 ```

 It is also possible to use `:forward` without any arguments in order to forward all fields.
-Of course the Haxe compiler still ensures that the field actually exists on the underlying type.
+Of course the Haxe Compiler still ensures that the field actually exists on the underlying type.

 > ##### Trivia: Implemented as macro
 >